-Maintaining a healthy diet is important pillar of health for over 60s as it plays a crucial role in maintaining and even improving overall health and well-being.
+Maintaining a healthy diet is an important pillar of health for over 60s as it plays a crucial role in maintaining and even improving overall health and well-being.

 A healthy diet can help manage and prevent chronic conditions such as heart disease, diabetes, and certain types of cancer and can also help in maintaining a healthy weight and improving energy levels.